wvenderbush/data_softdev/README.md

 ### Backend
 countryNames() -- *Returns a list of all the names of the countries for which we have data (162 total)*

+countryCodes() -- *Returns a list of all the two letter country codes for which we have data*

 sfiForYear(int year, list countries(opt)) -- *given an integer year and an optional list of country names, returns a dictionary with country name keys and state fragility index values for the countries given.
 Note: if no country list is given, a list of all the countries will be used.*

 legitForYear(int year, list countries(opt)) -- *given an integer year and an optional list of country names, returns a dictionary with country name keys and legitimacy values for the countries given.
 Note: if no country list is given, a list of all the countries will be used.*